-I love to discover new healthy recipes that I can repeat from time to time and serve either as appetizer, breakfast or dinner.
+I love to discover new healthy recipes that I can repeat from time to time and serve either as an appetizer, breakfast or dinner.
 This recipe for Red Lentil Walnut Dip is one of these.
 Whenever you are in a hurry it is so good to have such a healthy, quick and nutritious option available.

 Not only it is easy to prepare but it is also very flavorful and one of the best dips I’ve made so far.
 You can call it lentil dip or lentil pate, any way you call it can be used the same way.
 The combination of toasted walnuts with lentils is just awesome.
-Also the spices like cumin, turmeric, coriander are such a good addition and bring flavor to this dip.
+Also, spices like cumin, turmeric, and coriander are such a good addition and bring flavor to this dip.

 Serve the red lentil walnut dip with fresh vegetables, crackers, crostini, or spread on sandwiches.
-Give it a try and let me know how it turned for you.
-I am sure you will love it.

 If you like dip recipes you may also like this bread recipe for Skillet Bread Four Cheese Spinach Dip and these Parmesan Crisps with Marinara Sauce.
-This Homemade Hummus is also a great choice as an appetizer, lunch or dinner.
+This Homemade Hummus is also a great choice as an appetizer, lunch, or dinner.

 Soy Pate